|Page 7 of 19:|| |

 cost not as high as it might have been without the help of the

 The Japanese occupation of the islands was undeniably brutal.
 Germans treated their prisoners relatively well, as if they were captured warriors.
-But for the Japanese, the code covering treatment lay not in the Geneva Accords or, for that matter, in any traditional protocol whatever.
-Bushido varied a great deal over time.
+But for the Japanese, the code covering treatment lay not in the Geneva Accords or, for that matter, in Bushido.
+The traditional warrior's code usually called Bushido varied a great deal over time.
 Earlier versions counseled patience and mercy.

 But there are problems with both the writing and the performances.
 It's not one story but three: (1) the mission led by Benjamin Bratt to rescue the prisoners; (2) the misery of the captives; and (3) the true experiences of a nurse, played by Connie Nielson, living in Manila on a forged passport.